What is Voice Recognition Software?

 How Private Investigators Can Use Voice Recognition Software

-Private investigators can save a considerable amount of time transferring their case notes into electronic documents, emails, or text messages to electronic format using voice recognition/dictation software.
+Private investigators can save considerable time transferring their case notes into electronic documents, emails, or text messages to electronic format using voice recognition/dictation software.
 The following are some additional ideas for how the software could be used in situations where you need to keep your hands free, such as surveillance:

 - Dictate case documents and notes without using a pen or pencil.
 This allows you to keep your hands on the video camera and your eyes on your subject.

 - Search the web for information and data related to a case.
-Maybe, you see something during your surveillance assignment, and you’d like to look it up.
-For example, you could use your Google Assistant to ask something like, “Ok, Google.
+Maybe you see something during your surveillance assignment and want to look it up.
+For example, you could use your Google Assistant to ask, “Ok, Google.
 Tell me about the town of X”.

 - Send emails to clients and co-workers.
 Dictate a text verbally and send it to your boss, other investigators on the case, or even your wife to let her know you’ll be home late.